DropSnorz/OwlPlug/README.md

 ## Stores

 Owlplug is shipped with a plugin store to automate plugin downloads and installations.
+A Store is a collection of available plugins you can install locally.
 For now, it's **a fully WIP feature**.
 Plugins delivered by OwlPlug Central are included by default.
 You can configure OwlPlug to use any compatible third party store.

 ### OwlPlug central

 OwlPlug central is the default Store source.
-If you wan't to include your plugin in OwlPlug Central, create an issue in the [OwlPlug central repository](http://github.com/dropsnorz/owlplug-central-static).
+If you wan't to include your plugin in OwlPlug Central, create an issue in the [OwlPlug central github repo](http://github.com/dropsnorz/owlplug-central-static).
 OwlPlug Central is a quick prototype/POC for the Store feature integration in OwlPlug.

 * OwlPlug central: `http://owlplug.dropsnorz.com/store `